FortressOne/fortressone.github.io/index.md

 [Team Fortress][] is the original fast-paced, class based, multiplayer mod for [Quake][] and [QuakeWorld][].

-FortressOne is the open source, stand-alone successor to Quake Team Fortress.
+FortressOne is the open source, stand-alone successor to QuakeWorld Team Fortress.
 It is a community-developed game with refined graphics and evolved gameplay.

 Join us on [Discord](https://discord.fortressone.org).